hartmut-co-uk/pg-reindex-concurrently/README.md

 ## TODOs
-- allow to start for a whole database and|or schema
+- [x] provide public docker image on https://hub.docker.com
-- provide public docker image on https://hub.docker.com
+- [ ] allow to start for a whole database and|or schema

 ## Credits